The current salary for the president of the United States is $400,000, while the vice president earns an annual salary of $230,700.

 Post-presidency, Clinton formed a partnership with billionaire investor Ronald Burkle.
 The New York Times reported that Clinton earned somewhere between $12.6 million and $15.3 million between 2002 and 2007 as an advisor for Burkle’s Yucaipa Companies.

-He also has worked as a consultant for the consumer database company InfoUSA, which has paid him $3.3 million over the years.
+He also has worked as a consultant for the consumer database company InfoUSA, which paid him at least $3.3 million over the years.

 - Net Worth: $300 million

 Al Gore was elected to the U.S. House of Representatives in 1976 and later became a member of the U.S. Senate.
-He then went on to be inaugurated as the 45th vice president of the United States in 1993 and served eight years.
-Currently, Gore is the chairman of Generation Investment Management, which he co-founded, and the founder and chairman of the nonprofit The Climate Reality Project.
+He was inaugurated as the 45th vice president of the United States in 1993 and served eight years alongside Bill Clinton.
+Currently, Gore is the chairman of Generation Investment Management, which he co-founded; the founder and chairman of the nonprofit The Climate Reality Project, which is fighting the climate crisis, and a member of the board of directors of Apple Inc.

 Read on to find out how he made much of his money.